1987 Mecca incident: Casualties

-Reaction/aftermath
+Aftermath

 After the incident, Ali Khamenei, then president of Iran, declared that "they are now propagandizing and claiming that this incident was a war between Shia and Sunni.
 This is a lie!
 Of course, there is a war, but a war between the American perception of Islam and true revolutionary Islam."

 Another high level Iranian leader, Ayatollah Hussein Ali Montazeri, urged Muslim religious leaders to "wrest control of Islam's holy sites in Saudi Arabia from the royal family".
 In Iraq, the Revolutionary Command Council, ostensibly an organ of the secular Baath Arab socialist party, demanded that visiting of Islam's holy sites by Iranians should be banned.
 The Iranian-backed Hezbollah in Lebanon asked Saudi Arabia to "pay for the deaths of the Shiite pilgrims".

 On 3 August 1987, one million Iranians converged on the building of the Islamic Council in Tehran, screaming "Revenge!
 Revenge!" in a rally "marking what was officially described as 'a day of hate,' according to the official Islamic Republic News Agency".
 On the same day, the Iranian leader Khomeini called on Saudis to overthrow the House of Saud to avenge the pilgrims' deaths.

-For three years after the incident of 1987 -- from 1988 to 1990 -- the Iranian government banned Iranians from going on the Hajj but "diplomatic ties were restored in 1991".
+For three years after the incident—from 1988 to 1990—the Iranian government banned Iranians from going on the Hajj but "diplomatic ties were restored in 1991".
 Following the incident, Saudi Arabia ended its diplomatic relations with Iran and it reduced the number of permitted Iranian pilgrims to 45,000, down from 150,000 in earlier years.
 In 1991, Iran and Saudi Arabia renewed diplomatic relations after agreeing to allow Iranian pilgrims to perform the Hajj once more.
 The total number of pilgrims was set at 115,000, and the demonstrations by Iranians were again allowed, but only in one specific location granted by the Saudis.
 By this agreement, Iranian pilgrims continued their annual demonstration during the 1990s and 2000s with few or no incidents.
 They limited their rally to within the confines of their compound in Mecca.

 Approximately 20,000 Pakistani troops who were stationed in Saudi Arabia were sent back to Pakistan, because Saudi Arabia was uncomfortable with the presence of Shi'ite soldiers.

 Martin Kramer writes that "as no independent investigation will ever be conducted, important details will remain in doubt.
 But no evidence has been produced by Saudi Arabia or Iran to establish that the other side acted deliberately or with premeditation in order to provoke violence."